ivan-usov-org/bec/docs/source/developer/scans/tutorial_fly_scan_cont_line.md

 ```
 We use the `scan_assembler` fixture to create a new instance of a scan, passing in the class name and the desired arguments.

 So far, our test only initialized the scan.
 Since our scan relies on a status object's `done` attribute to return `True`, we need to mock the `set` method of the scan stubs to return a status object that will return `True` when the second time `done` attribute is accessed (cf. `fake_done`).
+To this end, our `fake_set` method will yield a fake message "fake_set" and return the `ScanStubStatusMock` object.
+The latter will return the `fake_done` generator when the `done_func` attribute is accessed, simulating the behavior of a real status object.

 ```python
     def fake_done():